 Andy is a Project Manager and Fieldwork Coordinator with over 25 years of experience in ecological and ornithological surveying and assessments.
 He has developed a close working relationship with over 20 experienced surveyors, managing the team to deliver fieldwork on time, and on budget, on behalf of consultancies.
-Andy has been a birdwatcher for over 30 years, has worked for RSPB and BTO, and managed teams to complete a wide range of environmental projects.
+Andy has been a birdwatcher for over 40 years, has worked for RSPB and BTO, and managed teams to complete a wide range of environmental projects.
 His personal interests include divers, peregrine, golden eagle, hen harrier and merlin.
-Andy has extensive experience of working on these species as well as black grouse, moorland waders, and geese.

 Pete has been bird watching since early childhood and has travelled the world in pursuit of his interest.
 Having spent 10 years in a senior management role within the commercial arm of the RSPB, Pete has since also amassed over 10 years of survey experience.
 He has worked on many development projects including large scale renewable projects.
-He has responsibility for staff training and health and safety matters, as well as continuing to conduct and co-ordinate field work.
+He has responsibility for staff training, health and safety matters, and data management and quality assurance, as well as continuing to conduct and co-ordinate field work.
 He is especially interested in goshawk and golden eagle.

 Stuart is a long-term birder and very capable all-round ecologist.
 He is a member of the Tayside Raptor Study Group, specialising in goshawk, peregrine and barn owl.
 With over 20 years of survey experience behind him, Stuart also has a mountain leader certificate, is a keen walker, and has led groups into the Scottish uplands.